checkly/checkly-cli/README.md

 Deploys all your checks and associated resources like alert channels to your Checkly account.

 - `--force` or `-f`: Skips the confirmation dialog when deploying.
 Handy in CI environments.
+- `--preview` or `-p`: Preview the differences between your actual configuration and your account.
+- `--output` or `-o`: Show applied differences after deploying.

 ### `npx checkly login`